JEfloyd1567/Veervart-technical-test/README.md

 # Veervart-test
-This code in in python 3.8.
+This code is in python 3.8.

 this folder contain:
 # 1. Test 20: